330i/ParkingProject/README.md

 https://user-images.githubusercontent.com/55478663/118779070-52254200-b850-11eb-9dea-c97afe1c3f25.mp4

 To create a parking space, we first press the plus icon on the Create Parking Space block.
 Then, go to the location of the parking space.
 Then, press the blue button.
 Then, press the blue button again.
 After that, set the price.
 Finally, you will get a QR Code for the parking space.
 Take a screenshot and print the QR Code.
 Then, place the QR Code on the parking spot.
 If you cannot take a screenshot, you can access the QR Code by tapping the parking space on the Create Parking Space block.
+Although not seen in the video, you can delete your parking space.

 ### Find Nearby Parking Spaces